Contributing to WTForms¶

 Bugfixes can probably do with a regression test too (a test that would fail without this fix)

 Use naming schemes consistent with WTForms conventions

-Work on all versions of Python that WTForms currently supports (and python3 without needing 2to3).
-Take advantage of Travis-CI for running tests on all supported Python versions.
+Work on all versions of Python that WTForms currently supports.
+Take advantage of Github Actions for running tests on all supported Python versions.

 Note on API compatibility¶

 WTForms is a very small library, but yet it’s possible to break API compatibility pretty easily.
 We are okay with breaking API compatibility for compelling features or major changes that we feel are worthwhile inclusions to the WTForms core, but realize that any API compatibility break will delay the inclusion of your ticket to the next major release.

 Adding new attributes or methods to the base Form class

 Modifying the number of required arguments of core methods like